mvallebr/site_mvalle/_posts/2023-09-18-the_problem_is_not_hierarchy_but_lack_of_accountability.markdown

 So, now we see it, it's possible to see clearly that anarchy was just the obvious attempt to move forward regarding the evolution we want - a more free society.
 It might not have been the solution, but it was a step forward.

+> Decentralization is not the goal, it's a mean.
+The goal is a more free society.

 ## Hierarchy vs Anarchy comparison table

 I tried to create a table below with a minimum set of differences between these 2 organization forms.
 The table is definitely incomplete, but hopefully it transmits the mental model I want to show here - we should constantly be thinking on both as 2 solutions with trade-offs between them, instead of religiously defending one of them for any situation.